SJC Long Island Speech Communication Major

 Get ready for a successful future with a degree in speech from St. Joseph’s College.

-Our B.A. in Speech Communication offers three dynamic tracks of study: speech-language pathology/audiology, theatre and communication arts.
-In each track, students take on specialized courses that help prepare them for successful careers.
+Our B.A. in Speech Communication offers three dynamic areas of study: speech-language pathology/audiology, theatre and communication arts.
+In each area, students take on specialized courses that help prepare them for successful careers.

-Students in our speech-language pathology/audiology track focus on clinical approaches to communication disorders, preparing for graduate studies and eventual ASHA and New York state certification as speech-language pathologists or audiologists.
-In our theatre track, students get ready for a multitude of possibilities, including graduate study, careers in the performing arts or entering into such creative professions as writing, advertising and teaching.
+Students in our speech-language pathology/audiology area focus on clinical approaches to communication disorders, preparing for graduate studies and eventual ASHA and New York state certification as speech-language pathologists or audiologists.
+In our theatre area, students get ready for a multitude of possibilities, including graduate study, careers in the performing arts or entering into such creative professions as writing, advertising and teaching.

 Sel Baskurt ’10